 Each adoptive parent has an individual credit of 6 weeks of leave.
-In addition, both adoptive parents have a further two weeks' credit to be shared between them.
-You can take this leave within 2 months of the child's registration as part of your household.
-You do not have to take the whole leave, but it must be taken in one go and include at least one week or a multiple of a week.
+In addition, both adoptive parents have a further three weeks' credit to be shared between them (four weeks from 1 January 2025).
+These periods are doubled if the child is disabled.
+You must take this leave within 2 months of registering the child as part of your household.
+You do not have to take the entire leave period, but it must be taken in one go and include at least one week or a multiple of one week.